razibislam28/Hospital_Management/README.md

 ## 2. Completed vs. Incomplete Tasks

 * **Completed (Tasks 01–10):** All database tasks are fully done.
 This includes writing the complete `schema.sql` with exact `DECIMAL` types for money, configuring explicit foreign key rules (`CASCADE`/`RESTRICT`), implementing 7 optimized indexes with justification comments, applying `ENUM` types for fixed fields, adding soft-delete columns, and drafting all 5 analytical reporting queries.
+Sever.js is the REST API Design and Build.
+The justification comments are complete

-* **Incomplete (REST API & Frontend UI):** Both the REST API design and Frontend Dashboard UI were completely missed/forgotten due to tight time-tracking constraints, as the entire focus was placed on perfecting the core relational database structure.
+* **Incomplete ( Frontend UI)  Frontend Dashboard UI was completely missed/forgotten due to tight time-tracking constraints, as the entire focus was placed on perfecting the core relational database structure.

 ---